 - Infrastructure as a Service / CICD – Students will take and pass the AWS Certified Cloud Practitioner exam, learn how to continuously integrate and deploy completed applications using a CICD technology such as Jenkins or Github Actions, and configure and deploy applications to an AWS EC2 server from Jenkins.

 - Infrastructure as Code / Containerization – Students are introduced to scripting and automating the creation of an application’s infrastructure using Infrastructure as Code (IaC) tools such as Terraform.
 We also explore the benefits of containerization to simplify publishing applications as artifacts using tools such as Docker, orchestrating containers using Kubernetes (K8s), and utilizing AWS’s managed K8s service EKS.

 - Configuration Management & Monitoring – Students learn how to manage the configuration of their IaC scripts using a technology such as Ansible and create monitors and alerts for their application using a technology such as Prometheus.

-The DevOps Engineering program includes our Beyond Tech curriculum, an informative and engaging eight-part lecture series where students learn unspoken rules and expectations for their new career paths.
+The DevOps and Cloud Engineering program includes our Beyond Tech curriculum, an informative and engaging eight-part lecture series where students learn unspoken rules and expectations for their new career paths.